hat-open/hat-gui/docs/gui.rst

     * ``destroy``

-        optional function called prior to evaluation of other view's `index.js` (this function has no input arguments and its return value is ignored)
+        optional function/coroutine called prior to evaluation of other view's `index.js` (this function has no input arguments)

 Views available as part of `hat-gui` package: